csikosbalint/wishbox/gateway/src/main/resources/static/bower_components/ui-bootstrap/src/timepicker/docs/readme.md

  	:
  	The Date object that provides the time state.

+  * `template-url` (Defaults: `template/timepicker/timepicker.html`) :
+    Add the ability to override the template used on the component.

  * `hour-step` <i class="glyphicon glyphicon-eye-open"></i>
  	_(Defaults: 1)_ :
  	 Number of hours to increase or decrease when using a button.